Collector of Revenue, Allen Icet

 Redemption

-The owner or any interested parties have the absolute right to redeem the property for one year following the sale.
-In order to redeem, the party must pay the total costs of delinquent taxes and sale fees to the Collector, who will then refund the bidder.
+The owner or any interested parties have the absolute right to redeem a property for one year after the sale.* In order to redeem, the party must pay the total costs of delinquent taxes and sale fees to the Collector, who will then refund the bidder.
 Once redeemed, the Purchase Certificate is released and the bidder has no remaining claim to the property.
 (RSMo §140.340)

 Surplus or Excess Funds